Spectra010s/Crypto-Exchange/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License.

-## 🆘 Support

-If you encounter any issues:
-1. Check the environment variables are set correctly
-2. Ensure your wallet is installed and unlocked
-3. Try refreshing the page
-4. Check browser console for errors

-For development issues, check that all dependencies are installed and you're using Node.js 18+.